-- Audit-related services included review of prospectus and offering memorandums for new Sprott Funds, compilation report in connection with the internal reorganization, quarterly reviews, 2009 audit fees and consultation work. - (2) Tax services included tax return review, tax planning, GST work, tax research and other tax services. - (3) All other fees relate to due diligence assistance with respect to the Corporation's acquisition of the Global Companies.
+- (1) Audit-related services included quarterly reviews, audit fees, consultation work, audit-related procedures relating to the acquisition of the Global Companies, and IFRS Opening Balance Sheet audit. - (2) Tax services included tax return review, tax planning, GST work, tax research and other tax services. - (3) All other fees relate to transfer pricing and related economic analyses. - (4) Fees do not include any fees related to services provided with respect to the Funds managed by SAM.